Skydrol/field/README.md

 ## Usage

 There are some command implemented.
+You need to execute it on bash in the root directory.

 To get the number of cars by brand (parameter: brand):